katPrime33/TE-Exercises/10_Review_Application/exercise/README.md

 | department | Department | x | x |
 | hireDate | String | x | x |

-#### Static constants

-The default starting salary for all employees is $60,000 and is stored in a static constant variable of type `double`.

 #### Constructors